Aadhaar (2022 film): Production

 The title of the film relates to the concept of identity.
-The film marked Karunas’ reunion with director Ramnath Palanikumar after the comedy-drama, Ambasamudram Ambani.
+The film marked Karunas’ reunion with director Ramnath Palanikumar after the comedy-drama, Ambasamudram Ambani and action-drama Thirunaal.
 During the audio release of the film, Arun Pandian criticised actors who charge large fees.

 Reception

 The film was released on 23 September 2022 across Tamil Nadu.
 A critic from Cinema Express gave the film a mixed review, noting that "though it's not the first film that talks about the injustices served to the underprivileged, Aadhaar is a compelling watch that achieves what it intends to without much force-feeding--if you forgive the not-so-great craft".
 A reviewer from Times of India gave the film a mixed review, writing it is "a passable mystery that is undone by too much melodrama".